Patient portals - An online tool for your health

 How do I use a Patient Portal?

-If your provider offers a patient portal, you will need a computer and internet connection to use it.
+If your provider offers a patient portal, you will need a computer or phone and internet connection to use it.
 Follow the instructions to register for an account.
 Once you are in your patient portal, you can click the links to perform basic tasks.
 You can also communicate with your provider's office in the message center.

 If you have a child under age 18 years, you may be given access to your child's patient portal, too.